fxkjd/simple-http-fuzzer/README.md

 This is a python HTTP fuzzer implementation.

-Simplefuzz input is a HTTP template (raw request) and a dictionary.
+Simplefuzzer input is a HTTP template (raw request) and a dictionary.
 The HTTP parameters that need to be fuzzed are marked with `{}` It sends HTTP requests for each input defined in the raw HTTP and for each input in the dictionary.